701-T4/flatshare/README.md

 ## Attributing resources

-If you have used any images or other resources that belongs to someone else, please attribute them appropriately in the `ATTRIBUTIONS.txt`.
+If you have used any images or other resources that belongs to someone else, please attribute them appropriately in the `ATTRIBUTIONS.md`.